MrJoshuaT/Fabric-Copper-Golem/README.md

 ### Spawning
 * The spawning combo is a bottom __Copper Block__, middle __Carved Pumpkin__ Block and top __Lightning Rod__.
+* In creative, you can use the Copper Golem spawn egg

 ### Goals, in priority order
 * Wandering around, this is taken straight from the Iron Golem code